Arshu/AssembleWebApps/README.md

 # Advanced Configuration (WIP)

-To Reset the Login Details delete the contents of the App_Data Directory and disable the loading of the AppWeb.Web.dll assets as below
+To Reset the Login Details delete the contents of the App_Data Directory and disable the loading of the AppWeb.Web.dll assets as below in appconfig.json file before starting the server.

 <pre>